-The indicators are calculated in accordance with the recommendations proposed in the International Guide to International Trade, such as using unified concepts and classifications in international trade that are appropriate with countries of the world.
+The indicators are calculated in accordance with the recommendations proposed in the International Guide to International Trade in Goods, such as using unified concepts and classifications in International Trade in Goods that are appropriate with countries of the world.

 13. Timeliness and punctuality